bseltz-cohesity/scripts/reports/powershell/objectStatusReport/README.md

 saving summary report to report.csv...
 ```

-## Parameters
+## Authentication Parameters

-* -vip: Cohesity Cluster to connect to
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: Cohesity username
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: Active Directory domain of user (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -emailMfaCode: (optional) send MFA code via email
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

+-yesterdayOnly: (optional) only include backups that occured the previous day (default is past 7 days)
+-unit: (optional) show sizes in KiB, MiB, GiB, TiB, MB, GB, or TB (default is MiB)